wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

 What we're going to do is we're going to create two separate functions that both going to return a `Promise` each, and then we are going to chain them together.

+In setting up our function, we want it to look up in our database for the post with an `id` of 1.

 ```js
 function getPostById(id) {

 }
 getPostById(1)
 ```

-In setting up our function, we want it to look up in our database for the post with an `id` of 1.

 The first thing we need is a `Promise`, because we cannot access it from our database immediately.
-It has to do a round trip around back and forth to the database:
+It has to do a round trip to the database:

 ```js
 function getPostById(id) {